 Find out about access to and facilities for people with disabilities in the RIBA Architecture Study Room and our other study rooms.

 The Ceramics Study Room allows you to view up close the objects on display in Rooms 136 to 139.
 Click on the links below to view objects that can be found in these galleries.

 Monday – Friday, 10.00 – 12.00 & 14.00 – 16.00

 Please note that appointments are subject to availability and the suitability of the objects to be shown in this manner.

 Clothworkers' Centre for the Study and Conservation of Textiles and Fashion

-The Clothworkers' Centre, located at Blythe House, Olympia in West London, provides access to the Museum's outstanding collection of textiles and fashion.
-The collection includes about 104,000 objects, ranging from tiny fragments of Egyptian textiles to large tapestries and carpets, from accessories and underwear to fantastically beautiful embroidered 18th century court dresses.
+The Clothworkers' Centre is currently closed and will reopen at the new V&A East Storehouse in 2024.
+The Clothworkers' Centre provides access to the Museum's outstanding collection of textiles, fashion and costume.
+The collections include over 1040,000 objects, ranging from tiny fragments of Egyptian textiles to large tapestries and carpets, from accessories and underwear to intricately embroidered 18th-century court dresses.

 The Archive & Library Study Room